 A security deposit is supposed to cover any damages or discrepancies that may arise during the tenancy.
 The security deposit is not rent and does not have anything to do with the monthly lease amount that you charge your tenant.
 A security deposit should only be used for repairs or damage to the property and should never be used to collect rent from your tenant because then you are violating the law.

 Most tenants usually anticipate that they may lose their security deposit.
 As a result, they may intentionally damage the property to make it seem like they had to pay more than they did.
-Therefore, it is vital that you clearly state in the lease agreement how much money the tenant would be liable for and how much you will charge them for repairs.
+Therefore, it is vital that you clearly state in the lease agreement how much money the tenant will be liable for and how much you will charge them for repairs.

 Clause Examples